The price of security

 The war had a major impact on constitutional arrangements within the British Empire, and it affected New Zealand’s international status.
-Tentative moves had been made before the war to involve the self-governing dominions in imperial decision-making.
-This process was accelerated by their contribution to the empire’s war effort.
-An Imperial War Conference was called in 1917 and an Imperial War Cabinet was established.
+There had been tentative moves before the war to involve the self-governing dominions in imperial decision-making.
+This process accelerated because of their contribution to the empire’s war effort.
+An Imperial War Conference was held in 1917 and an Imperial War Cabinet was established.
 The dominions saw such events as foreshadowing a more co-operative post-war imperial system.

 The First World War seemed to have further strengthened the British Empire.
-Imperial resources were successfully marshalled in the common cause, and the empire’s territory was extended by the acquisition of German and Turkish colonies in Africa, the Middle East and the Pacific (as mandates of the League of Nations).
+They successfully marshalled imperial resources in the common cause, and the empire’s territory was extended by the acquisition of German and Turkish colonies in Africa, the Middle East and the Pacific (as mandates of the League of Nations).

 By contrast, rival empires in Europe were in disarray.
 The Treaty of Versailles had crushed Germany, which fell into revolutionary unrest.
 The Austro-Hungarian Empire and the Ottoman Empire had collapsed, breaking into a number of smaller states.
 Russia was racked by civil war following the Bolshevik coup in November 1917, which had led to its early withdrawal from the war.
 France was simply exhausted.

 Appearances can be deceptive.
 Although it was not immediately apparent, the war had seriously undermined the British Empire’s strategic position and, with it, the security system upon which New Zealand relied.
 New potential rivals outside Europe had emerged, in particular the United States and Japan.
 Communist Russia represented a fundamentally antagonistic and unstable ingredient in international relations.